 Taking a first step in providing anti-fraud training and raising awareness or undertaking an organisation fraud risk review are positive steps forward in mitigating fraud risk.
-However, if there is no complementary long-term plan to develop an anti-fraud culture that includes buy in from and consistent leadership of the CEO and senior management of an organisation, then any attempt at culture change is likely doomed to fail.
+However, if there is no long-term plan to develop an anti-fraud culture that includes buy in from and consistent leadership from the CEO and senior management of an organisation, then any attempt at culture change is likely doomed to fail.

 Defining organisational goals, mission, vision and values, publishing policies and procedures that align with each other is one thing and using such phrases as ‘walking the walk’, ‘talking the talk’, ‘practicing what we preach’ and ‘leading by example’ is another, but if we don't have real and demonstrative leadership and ownership in terms of an anti-fraud culture then how can we expect compliance and support from the rest of the organisation when we seek to create and disseminate such cultural change?

-There are a number of key areas that are incongruent with building an anti-fraud culture that would need to be addressed before an organisation was able to introduce a successful fraud risk mitigation framework.
+There are a number of key factors that are incongruent with building an anti-fraud culture that would need to be addressed before an organisation was able to introduce a successful fraud risk mitigation framework.